Caressa Cameron

-Caressa Venal Cameron-Jackson (born August 4, 1987) is an American beauty pageant titleholder and occasional singer who was Miss Virginia 2009 and Miss America 2010.
+Caressa Venal Cameron-Jackson (born August 4, 1987) is an American beauty pageant titleholder and occasional singer from Fredericksburg, Virginia who was Miss Virginia 2009 and Miss America 2010.
 She is the eighth African American Miss America titleholder, the first Black Miss Virginia to be crowned Miss America.

 Early life and education

 The Virginia native is a graduate of Massaponax High School and Virginia Commonwealth University.
 In 2002, Cameron graduated from Barbizon Modeling and Acting School in Virginia.

 Pageantry

-Miss Virginia Teen USA 2005
+Before 2009

 Cameron placed second runner-up to Tori Hall at the Miss Virginia Teen USA 2005 pageant.

-Miss Virginia USA 2006

 She was second runner-up to Amber Copley at the Miss Virginia USA 2006 pageant.

-Miss Virginia 2006-2008

 She was placed second runner-up in the 2006 and 2007 Miss Virginia pageants.
 At the 2008 competition, Cameron was named first runner-up.
 Due to this placement, Cameron qualified to compete in the National Sweetheart 2008 pageant, where Miss Virginia later was named the fourth runner-up.